Rosacea and redness

 Rosacea is a chronic, relapsing inflammatory condition with two overlapping things going on in the same skin: blood vessels that dilate too easily and stay dilated too long, and an immune system that's tuned slightly too hot, overproducing inflammatory peptides like cathelicidin in response to triggers that wouldn't bother a non-rosacea face.

 It's not adult acne (though both can coexist).
 It's not "sensitive skin" (though they share some features).
 And it's not something you can scrub or detox away.
-The underlying biology is genetic in most cases.
-The van Zuuren 2017 review in NEJM is the canonical summary.
+The underlying biology is inflammatory and vascular, with innate-immune pathways such as TLR2 and kallikrein activity involved in the reactivity.
+The van Zuuren 2017 review in NEJM is the clean clinical summary.

 What works